decentlydonedata/lego_sets/README.md

-This is a Python terminal based program which, through k-means clustering, a method of unsupervised machine learning, can recommend LEGO Sets.
+lego.py is a Python terminal based program which, through k-means clustering, a method of unsupervised machine learning, can recommend LEGO Sets.

 Features include:
 - Recommendations either randomly, through user preferences (theme, price and number of minifigures) or via a user specified LEGO set.